Tools and resources to help you quit tobacco.

 Smokefree.gov can help support your immediate and long-term needs as you become and remain tobacco-free.

 American Lung Association

-The American Lung Association is working to strengthen laws and policies that protect everyone from secondhand smoke and stop young people from taking up smoking.
-They also provide smoking cessation programs and a variety of options to help you quit for good.
+The American Lung Association provides smoking cessation programs and a variety of options to help you quit for good.